Luke Burgis Headshot

 • Entrepreneurship

-Luke is co-author of the book Unrepeatable: Cultivating the Unique Calling of Every Person.
-He is also a recognized expert in René Girard's mimetic theory and author of the book Wanting: The Power of Mimetic Desire in Everyday Life (St. Martin's Press, 2021).
-He has a B.S. from the Stern School of Business at New York University and an S.T.B. in Sacred Theology from the Pontifical University of the Holy Cross.
+Mr. Burgis is co-author of the book Unrepeatable: Cultivating the Unique Calling of Every Person.
+He is also a recognized expert in René Girard's mimetic theory and award-winning author of the book Wanting: The Power of Mimetic Desire in Everyday Life (St. Martin's Press, 2021), which has been translated into more than 22 languages and was recognized as a Finacial Times book of the month and the ALEO Reviews book of the year in 2022.
+He writes weekly on the popular Luke Burgis Newsletter on Substack about the intersection of technology, philosophy, literature, and religion.

 Luke Burgis